 In compliance with the recommendation of the Code, the Nominating Committee has reviewed and assessed the Independent Director who has served a tenure of more than nine (9) years each in that capacity of the Company.
-Y.A.D.
-Dato' Setia Tengku Indera Pahlawan Tengku Putra Alhaj Bin Tengku Azman Shah Alhaj who was appointed as Independent Non-Executive Directors on 19 June 2000 and Ms Ong Suan Pin who was appointed as Independent Non-Executive Directors on 24 June 2011, have exercised their objectives and independent judgments on all board deliberations and have not compromised their long relationship with other Board members.
-The Nominating Committee has recommended to the Board to seek shareholders' approval through a two-tier voting process for Y.A.D.
-Dato' Setia Tengku Indera Pahlawan Tengku Putra Alhaj Bin Tengku Azman Shah Alhaj and Ms Ong Suan Pin to be retained and re-appointed as Independent Non-Executive Directors of the Company at the forthcoming AGM.
+YAM Tengku Besar Tengku Kamil Ismail Bin Tengku Idris Shah who was appointed as an Independent Non-Executive

+Directors on 9 March 2015, has exercised his objectives and independent judgments on all board deliberations and has not compromised his long relationship with other Board members.
+The Nominating Committee has recommended to the Board to seek shareholders' approval through a two-tier voting process for YAM Tengku Besar Tengku Kamil Ismail Bin Tengku Idris Shah to be retained and re-elected as an Independent Director of the Company at the forthcoming AGM.